Josh Huff

-Josh Huff (born October 14, 1991) is a professional gridiron football wide receiver who is a free agent.
-He was drafted by the Philadelphia Eagles in the third round of the 2014 NFL Draft.
-Huff played college football at Oregon.
-He also been a member of the Tampa Bay Buccaneers, New Orleans Saints, Arizona Hotshots, Calgary Stampeders, and Toronto Argonauts.
+Josh Huff (born October 14, 1991) is an American former professional football wide receiver.
+He played college football for the Oregon Ducks and was selected by the Philadelphia Eagles in the third round of the 2014 NFL draft.
+He was also a member of the Tampa Bay Buccaneers, New Orleans Saints, Arizona Hotshots, Calgary Stampeders, and Toronto Argonauts.

-High school
+Early life

 Huff attended Nimitz High School in Houston, Texas, where he was a letterman in football and track.
 In football, he played on the same team as fellow NFL player Marion Grice.
 He played quarterback, wide receiver, running back and cornerback for the Cougars, accumulating nearly 2,000 yards of total offense as a senior, as he rushed for 1,147 yards and 11 touchdowns and threw for 856 more yards.
 He was named a 2008 Class 5A second-team all-district on offense.

 In addition to football, Huff also competed as a sprinter for the school's track & field team.
 He recorded a personal-best time of 10.86 seconds in the 100 meters on his way to a second-place finish at the 19-5A district meet as a junior.
 He was also a member of the 4 × 200m relay squad.

-Recruiting

 College career

 Huff attended the University of Oregon from 2010 to 2013.
 During his career, he caught 144 passes for 2,366 yards and 24 touchdowns.
-In his senior year he broke the school record for receiving yards in a single season with 1,140 yards, the previous record was 1,123 yards and was set in 1970.
+In his senior year, he broke the school record for receiving yards in a single season with 1,140 yards, the previous record was 1,123 yards and was set in 1970.

-He was also named honorable mention All-Pac-12 in both his junior and senior seasons.
+He was also named honorable mention All-Pac-12 Conference in both his junior and senior seasons.